Industrial/Organizational Psychology (IO)

 IO 6375.
 Professional Consulting.
 3 Semester Hours.

-Graduate course on topics relevant to the consulting industry, including ethics and ethical dilemma identification and resolution; issue and problem identification; and solution architecture, development, and planning.
+Graduate course on topics relevant to the consulting industry, including ethical dilemma identification and resolution, issue and problem identification, solution architecture, development, and planning.
 Lectures are research and activities-based, interrelating psychological theory with business practices.

 IO 6377.
 International Human Resources.
 3 Semester Hours.